-After this meeting, the Academic department head shall notify the employee whether or not an action plan is warranted.
-When an action plan is warranted and such a plan has not been developed for that employee within the past four (4) years, an action plan shall be developed by the Academic department head in consultation with the employee.
-The Academic department head may require that support be put in place to assist the employee.
-Such support may include advice and assistance from the Educational Development Centre at no cost to the employee.
+Where the Academic department head determines that an action plan is required, such a plan shall be developed, in consultation with the employee, and the Academic departmental head may require that support be put in place to assist the employee that may include, among other things, advice and assistance from the Educational Development Centre or from peers.

-The Academic department head may also require that a peer evaluation be undertaken as part of the action plan.
-If a member of the CUPE 4600 (Unit 2) bargaining unit is requested to undertake this peer evaluation, and agrees to do so, an honorarium of two hundred fifty dollars (\$250) will be paid to that person.
+The Academic department head may also require that a supplemental peer evaluation be undertaken as part of the action plan.
+If a member of the CUPE 4600 Unit 2 bargaining unit is requested to undertake this peer evaluation, and agrees to do so, an honorarium of two hundred fifty dollars (\$250) will be paid to that person.